Related Rates: Connecting Changing Quantities with Derivatives

 \[2x + 2y \frac{dy}{dx} = 0 \implies \frac{dy}{dx} = -\frac{x}{y}\]

-In related rates problems, you do the same thing but differentiate with respect to time \(t\).
+In related rates problems, the same procedure is applied, differentiating with respect to time \(t\).

 Key Concepts